 Why did you choose the Soc-Org Psych Program at TC?

-Compared to other Industrial-Organizational Psychology programs, the Social-Org Psych at TC focuses less on capitalistic values and instead tackles diversity and social aspects of organizations.
+Compared to other Industrial-Organizational Psychology programs, the Social-Org Psych at TC focuses less on capitalistic values and instead tackles diversity and social issues within organizations.

 What are your research interests?
 Have they changed since you started the program?
 If so, in what way?